jp1884/techvolution-vegas-baby/Techvolution_I_A_New_Identity/Techvolution-ANI.md

 These aren't separate grievances—they're the same pattern.
 In the technological era, a human who can't control her tools is half an organism.
 Withholding the tools is what selection pressure looks like in the technological era.

-From Gen Z to retirees, modern digital technologies — like the printing press in earlier eras — are tools people cannot yet freely control to earn a prosperous independent livelihood.
+From Gen Z to retirees, modern digital technologies—like the printing press in earlier eras—are tools people cannot yet freely control to earn a prosperous independent livelihood.

 ### The Black Moth in Every Niche